CoolProp/CoolProp/Web/fluid_properties/Mixtures.rst

     # Here you can see that this call to the high-level interface is untouched (is the same as above)
     In [1]: CP.PropsSI('Dmass','T',300,'P',101325,'Helium[0.5]&Xenon[0.5]')

-And now, reset the configuration variable
+And now, reset the OVERWRITE_BINARY_INTERACTION configuration variable to dis-allow overwrites.

 .. ipython::